tgrassi/prizmo/README.md

 # PRIZMO
-- PRIZMO is a library-like code to advance time-dependetly chemistry and temperature of a protoplanetary disk (M)HD simulation.
+- PRIZMO is a library-like code to advance time-dependent chemistry and temperature of a protoplanetary disk (M)HD simulation.
 - It preprocesses the input information to write optimized FORTRAN code.
 - It has a C interface that allows it to be coupled with codes like PLUTO.
 - The earlier code is described in [https://arxiv.org/abs/2004.04748] (Grassi et al. 2020)